GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 FRANCESC: Nice.
 MARK: Looking forward to that.
 I will also be at the Game Developers Conference here in San Francisco.
 I'll be at the Google booth, so please definitely come by and say hello.
 We've got lots of interesting things going on there.
 I'm really excited about some of the content we're putting together.
 There's gonna be some fun things happening there.
 We'll both be at GCP Next.
 FRANCESC: Yup.
-MARK: Big conference for Google Cloud Platform.
+MARK: Big conference for Google Cloud.
 I think we're gonna be doing some fun stuff there as well, and I will also be at the Strata conference as well on the 29th of March.
 FRANCESC: Very nice.
 So you're not gonna be traveling that much other than for vacations.
 MARK: Yeah, I think the furthest I go in Q1 is, like, San Jose.
 FRANCESC: That sounds--